python-discord/site/pydis_site/apps/content/resources/guides/python-guides/discordpy.md

 ## Using the Commands Extension (`commands.Bot`) { data-toc-label="Using the Commands Extension" }

 The Commands Extension has a explanatory documentation walking you through not only what it is and it's basic usage, but also more advanced concepts.
-Be sure to read the prose documentation in full at:
+Be sure to read the prose documentation in full at:<br>
 [https://discordpy.readthedocs.io/en/latest/ext/commands/commands.html](https://discordpy.readthedocs.io/en/latest/ext/commands/commands.html)

 It fully covers: